What is Ontario Doing?

-- The leaves are leathery, bright green, grow up to 5 cm wide, and are diamond- or fan-shaped with sharply toothed edges.
+- The leaves are leathery, bright green, grow up to 5 cm (2 in) wide, and are diamond- or fan-shaped with sharply toothed edges.

-- The leaves form a densely crowded rosette up to 30 cm in diameter.
+- The leaves form a densely crowded rosette up to 30 cm (11.8 in) in diameter.

-- The leaf stems are up to 15 cm long, with a spongy swollen section that helps the plant float.
+- The leaf stems are up to 15 cm (5.9 in) long, with a spongy swollen section that helps the plant float.

 - Underwater leaves are feather-like with finely dissected leaf segments.

-- The flowers are very small (8 mm long), white, and have four petals
+- The flowers are very small (8 mm (0.3 in) long), white, and have four petals

-- Produces a hard “woody” nut (seed), 3 to 4 cm wide with sharp barbed spines.
+- Produces a hard “woody” nut (seed), 3 – 4 cm (1.2 – 1.6 in) wide with sharp barbed spines.
 Viable seeds have a fleshy green outer layer and sink to the bottom.
 Older seeds are black, floating, with four sharp barbed spines and are not viable.